Can you switch off? – Have you tried a digital detox?

 STOP PRESS: This still continues to be a hot topic.

 Since publishing this blog we had been interviewed by Grazia magazine about silent retreats and the need to switch off from technology.
-Their article was published in the print issue of 8th September 2014, page 119.
+Their article was published in print in September.

-Digital detox and silent retreats seem to be the latest travel trend. – Sainsbury’s magazine also contacted us and published their article in print in their October issue on page 159, also featuring AdventureYogi’s relaxing yoga retreats in Somerset.
+Digital detox and silent retreats seem to be the latest travel trend. – Sainsbury’s magazine also contacted us and published their article in print in their October issue.

 Here’s our blog on this hot topic: